 QUESTIONS AND ANSWERS ABOUT THE PROXY MATERIALS AND THE ANNUAL MEETING 1 Q: Why am I receiving these materials?
 1 Q: How do I get electronic access to the proxy materials?
 1 Q: What proposals will be voted on at the Annual Meeting?
 1 Q: What is the Board of Directors' voting recommendation?
 2 Q: Who is entitled to vote?
 2 Q: What is the difference between holding shares as a stockholder of record and as a beneficial owner?
 2 Q: How can I vote my shares in person at the Annual Meeting?
 3 Q: What must I do if I want to attend the Annual Meeting in person?
 3 Q: How can I vote my shares without attending the Annual Meeting?
 3 Q: What is the quorum requirement for the Annual Meeting?
 3 Q: What happens if I do not give specific voting instructions?
 3 Q: Which proposals are considered "routine" or "non-routine"?
 4 Q: What is the voting requirement to approve each of the proposals?
 4 Q: What does it mean if I receive more than one proxy or voting instruction card?
 5 Q: Who will count the vote?
 5 Q: Can I revoke my proxy or change my vote?
 5 Q: Who will bear the cost of soliciting votes for the Annual Meeting?
 5 Q: I share an address with another stockholder, and we received only one paper copy of the proxy materials.
 How may I obtain an additional copy of the proxy materials?
 6 Q: How can I obtain a copy of BankUnited, Inc.'s Annual Report on Form 10-K?
 6 Q: Where can I find the voting results of the Annual Meeting?
-6 PROPOSALS TO BE VOTED ON BY BANKUNITED, INC. STOCKHOLDERS 7 PROPOSAL NO. 1 ELECTION OF DIRECTORS 7 Directors Elected Annually 7 Board Nominations 7 Information Regarding the Nominees for Election to the Board of Directors 8 14 Role of Board of Directors 14 Director Independence 14 - 15 15 16 18 19 19 22 23 23 23 Attendance at Annual Meeting 24
+6 PROPOSALS TO BE VOTED ON BY BANKUNITED, INC. STOCKHOLDERS 7 PROPOSAL NO. 1 ELECTION OF DIRECTORS 7 Directors Elected Annually 7 Board Nominations 7 Information Regarding the Nominees for Election to the Board of Directors 8 BOARD OF DIRECTORS, EXECUTIVE OFFICERS AND CORPORATE GOVERNANCE 14 Role of Board of Directors 14 Director Independence 14 Board of Directors Meetings and Attendance 15 Board Leadership Structure 15 Committees of the Board of Directors 16 Risk Management and Oversight 18 Corporate Governance Guidelines, Code of Conduct and Code of Ethics 19 Director Compensation 19 Director Nominating Process and Diversity 22 Communications with the Board of Directors 23 Executive Sessions 23 Outside Advisors 23

+Attendance at Annual Meeting